* Please note tuition fees have been rounded off.Tuition fees may differ.

 Subjects and courses

-Students choose from any three courses (90 points in total) from 400 or 600-level Linguistics courses (excluding LING 400 and LING 480), and complete the thesis course LING 691 MLing Thesis.
+Students can choose from either 90 points from 400 or 600-level Linguistics courses (excluding LING 400 and LING 480), or 60 points from 400 or 600-level Linguistics courses and another 30 points from the elective courses.

 It is recommended you take no more than two taught courses in a given semester.